-In recent years, increase in juvenile crime rates has been a matter of grave concern and one of the most intensely detabed issues.
-According to National Crime Record Bureau (NCRB), both crime against children and criminal activity by juveniles are on a rise.
-Schemes like Integrated Child Protection Scheme (ICPS) have an important objective of providing a safe and secure environment for comprehensive development of children in need of care and protection, children in conflict with law and other vulnerable children.
-Schemes providing protection to children have a miniscule share in the total budget for children and the Union Budget this year has not been able to maintain the allocations for these schemes as compared to the previous year.
+In recent years, the increase in juvenile crime rates has been a matter of grave concern and one of the most intensely debated issues.
+According to the National Crime Record Bureau (NCRB), both crime against children and criminal activity by juveniles are on the rise.
+Schemes such as Integrated Child Protection Scheme (ICPS) have an important objective of providing a safe and secure environment for comprehensive development of children in need of care and protection, children in conflict with law and other vulnerable children.
+However, schemes providing protection to children have a miniscule share in the total budget for children and the Union Budget this year has not been able to even maintain the allocations for these schemes as compared to the previous year.